anshumannandan/Stocks_Data_Analysis/README.md

 7. From the menu bar select Kernel>Change kernel>venv

-8. From the menu bar select Cells>Run all
+8. From the menu bar select Cells>Run all or Kernel>Restart & Run All